Frequently Asked Questions

 Q. How can I get from the airport to Lancaster?

 A. You have the option of travelling by coach, train or taxi.
-You can find details of all the options available from our Student Support Office.
+You can find details of all the options available on our maps and travel page.

 7. Other questions